Crosstalk Insensitive Trapped-Ion Entanglement through Coupling Matrix Engineering: SM 1: Crosstalk Insensitive Couplings with Sinusoidal Modes

-Close approximations of equispaced ion strings can be produced using trapping potentials with only harmonic and quartic components and can be realized with simple electrode configurations~\cite{lin2009}.
+Close approximations of equispaced ion strings can be produced using trapping potentials with only harmonic and quartic components~\cite{lin2009}.
 The motional modes associated with strings of equispaced ions are closely-approximated by sinusoids~\cite{kyprianidis2024,johanning2016}:

 These vibrational modes are more suitable for the implementation of a variety of inter-ion couplings compared to the set of modes produced in harmonic trapping potentials~\cite{kyprianidis2024}.
-It has already been proven in Ref.~\cite{kyprianidis2024} that such a collection of modes can be excited using only a global drive to produce an inter-qubit coupling that acts solely between every pair of target ions that are symmetric to each other across the center of the string, i.e. pairs of the form $(j,N+1-j)$.
+It is proven in Ref.~\cite{kyprianidis2024} that such a collection of modes can be excited using only a global drive to produce an inter-qubit coupling that acts solely between every pair of target ions that are symmetric to each other across the center of the string, i.e. pairs of the form $(j,N+1-j)$.
 This coupling is in fact an instance of a crosstalk-insensitive qubit coupling because there is no coupling between any symmetric pair of target ions and their non-target neighbors.
-We extend this result further by proving crosstalk-insensitive couplings are possible using this set of modes for every pair of target ions that does not include the outer ions of the string.
+We extend this result by proving that crosstalk-insensitive couplings are possible using this set of modes for every pair of target ions that does not include the outer two ions of the string.